good-juju/good-juju.github.io/_posts/2014-08-23-press-art-for-your-iphone.md

 “If we had a million users, which is our goal for the first year, … the licensing is amazing for artists,” Junkin said.
 “They could make a living.”

-<blockquote class="pullquote">in its first week in June rose to No. 193 among top-grossing apps on iTunes...</blockquote>
+<blockquote class="pullquote">In its first week in June rose to No. 193 among top-grossing apps on iTunes.</blockquote>

 The app in its first week in June rose to No. 193 among top-grossing apps on iTunes, said Jacqueline Smith, JuJu marketing director.
 It’s since fallen to No. 636, but she hopes it will rise again with wider marketing, she said.
 It has about 1,500 users thus far, Junkin said.